|Home of Mega Millions and Powerball, the USA's biggest multi-state lottery games.|

 Power Play is not available in California because of state law that requires all lottery prizes to be paid out on a pari-mutuel basis.

-A player must choose the Power Play option when they buy their Powerball ticket, and then the ticket must match one of the 9 Ways to Win (except the jackpot) before the increased prize takes effect.
+A player must choose the Power Play option when they buy their Powerball ticket, and then the ticket must match one of the 9 Ways to Win (except the jackpot) before the multiplier takes effect.
 Power Play costs an extra $1 per play.
 See How to Play Powerball for more information.

 What if more than one person wins?